What makes romantic songs memorable? Is it the singer professing feelings, asking a love never to leave, or making a plea for love?

 Choosing the best and most romantic songs to sing can be challenging because music speaks to people in different ways.
 What one person may think is the most romantic song ever may not even be on the list for someone else.

-We took a more practical approach to choosing the best romantic songs by looking at popularity, staying power, and the artist’s overall success.
-If you’re looking for the right set-list this Valentine’s weekend, consider some of these romantic songs.
-We’ve also included links to the sheet music for each song.
+We took a more practical approach to choosing the best romantic songs by looking at popularity, staying power, and the artist's overall success.
+If you're looking for the right set-list for a night in, or Valentine's weekend retreat, consider some of these romantic songs.
+We've also included links to the sheet music for each song.

 Classic songs are those that everyone knows.
 They have catchy music or hard-hitting lyrics that resonate generation after generation.
 We found 15 classics that we think are hot romantic songs, presented in no particular order.